temporalSyntax/Lua-Library/README.md

 # Lua-Library
-this code is so terrible i cant even read it this *code* should be considered cheating, how does it even work?
+this *code* should be considered cheating, how does it even work?

+i cant even read it, and i wrote it (did i even write it??????)